hsflabstanford/vegan-meta/manuscript/lit-review-notes.md

 -   Alter one environment, how do people compensate?
 Do they?
 To track this -- to assess general equilibrium effects -- you need to track both what people at and also what they do after they leave the dining hall.
 No study in our dataset does this Andersson 2021 (and a few others?) address this head on...

+- [Curbing Portion Size Effects By Adding Smaller Portions At The Point Of Purchase](https://doi.org/10.1016/j.foodqual.2017.10.015) kind of gets at this but only in the sense of do they buy more meat right away

 #### Social desirability bias..

 ## are reminders about the environmental consequences of meat nudges?